 The main draw for Korg’s digital piano range is sound.

-Their new models, such as the B1SP, benefit from 50w speakers and Motional Feedback Technology, which focuses on making the low range of the keyboard distortion-free.
+Their newer models, such as the B2SP, benefit from 30w speakers and Motional Feedback Technology, which focuses on making the low range of the keyboard distortion-free.

-Meanwhile, the G1 Air produces astonishing sound considering its size, going full blooded in its attempt to recreate stage grands despite being so relatively cheap compared with its competitors.
+Meanwhile, the G1 Air produces astonishing sound considering its size, going full blooded in its attempt to recreate stage grands despite being relatively affordable and compact compared with its competitors.

 Because they are so sound-focused, you also get a range of input and outputs to cater for pretty much any situation.
 And design-wise, they’re also quite innovative.

-The edges of their uprights are distinctively curved and instead of having sideboards as supports, they have separate front legs, which is unlike any of their competitors.
+The edges of their uprights are distinctively curved and instead of having sideboards as supports, they have separate front legs, which is looks gorgeous in my opinion.